piyx/dotpy/github.py/README.md

 # create_repo
-Create repo directly from command line
+Create repo directly from command line and clone all repositories with a single command.